-Storm Darwin is memorable for causing the highest waves ever recorded in Ireland in February that year.
-The hurricane force winds saw the Kinsale Energy Gas Platform recorded maximum wave height of 25metres, 80ft.
+Storm Darwin is memorable for causing the highest waves ever recorded in Ireland in February of that year.
+The hurricane-force winds saw the Kinsale Energy Gas Platform record maximum wave height of 25 metres, 80ft.
 Over 200,000 homes around the country had no power, and more than seven million trees were blown down.
-It was called Darwin as it occurred on the 205th birthday of Charles Darwin. .
+It was called Darwin as it occurred on the 205th birthday of Charles Darwin.

 2011 – Hurricane Katia

 Hurricane Katia visited Ireland in September from the United States.
 It began as a Category Four hurricane and kept its momentum, crossing the Atlantic to cause havoc in Ireland.
-Winds reached over 120km on the west and north west coast, knocking out power lines and blocking roads with fallen trees.
-Huge waves caused transport chaos, damaged buildings and trees.
+Winds reached over 120km on the west and northwest coast, knocking out power lines and blocking roads with fallen trees.
+Huge waves caused transport chaos and damaged buildings and trees.
 Met Eireann had to issue an extreme weather warning as winds reached over 120kmh in the north and northwest.

 Frequently Asked Questions